SchweizerischeBundesbahnen/cimon_controller/readme.md

 - For Energenie Output: The sispmctl command line application build and in path and the energenie device accessible as user

 ## Usage
-Provided your python3 command is 3.4
+Provided your python3 command is 3.2 or higher

     python3 cimon.py